IndexMaker/index-maker/README.md

 * [x] Minting Index Tokens
     - Calculate execution price, i.e. We track prices and fees for each individual portion of the Index Order fill, and we sum those up to calculate the execution price of the Index Token.
     - Send request to Mint Token
-* [ ] Index Order should use Collateral Amount instead of Price & Quantity
+* [x] Index Order should use Collateral Amount instead of Price & Quantity
     - Change New Order data structures
     - Change liquidity fitting to fit collateral
+* [x] Collateral Management (Buy side)
+    - Obtain collateral management details from Solver
+    - Route collateral from different chains to single destination
+    - Track collateral journey using lots accounting
+    - Reserve confirmed collateral for Solver to start creating order batches
+* [ ] Sell side implementation
+    - Obtain collateral management details after filling index order
+    - Confirm collateral before withdrawal
+    - Burn index token
+* [ ] Additional requirements
     - Collapse multiple orders for same assets in batches
+    - Ensure individual orders in a batch have size at least minimum
+    - Ensure order rate is within limits
+    - Ensure total volley size across batches is not exceeded

 #### Design & Performance